ellie/notes/content/notes/split git repo.md

 ```

 An important thing to note is that `git-filter-repo` will replace all other files in the repo with those in the subdir.
-It will not split the subdir into it's own directory.
 You should operate on a fresh copy of your repo to avoid losing data.

-Let's image our repo looks like the following
+Let's imagine our repo looks like the following

 ```bash
 🦄 ls -l